Nipple: Sexuality

 Nipples can be sensitive to touch, and nipple stimulation can incite sexual arousal.
 Few women report experiencing orgasm from nipple stimulation.
 Before Komisaruk et al.'s functional magnetic resonance (fMRI) research on nipple stimulation in 2011, reports of women achieving orgasm from nipple stimulation relied solely on anecdotal evidence.
 Komisaruk's study was the first to map the female genitals onto the sensory portion of the brain; it indicates that sensation from the nipples travels to the same part of the brain as sensations from the vagina, clitoris and cervix, and that these reported orgasms are genital orgasms caused by nipple stimulation, and may be directly linked to the genital sensory cortex ("the genital area of the brain").

+Piercings

 In business

 Some companies and non-profit organisations have used the word nipple or images of nipples to draw attention to their product or cause.